thesyntaxslinger/syntaxslinger.com/docs/docs/networking/dns.md

 ### Why Unbound?

-AdGuard Home can do DNS64 on it's own, but there is actually a CNAME resolution bug where it will not follow a CNAME record properly and synthesise it to a NAT64 address.
+AdGuard Home can do DNS64 on its own, but there is actually a CNAME resolution bug where it will not follow a CNAME record properly and synthesise it to a NAT64 address.

 See [this issue](https://github.com/AdguardTeam/AdGuardHome/issues/6932) on GitHub.